 I was reading an excerpt from a book by #LaurenceFreeman this past week.
 One sentence has stuck with me; “Answers are not what we need.
 What we need are questions which cannot be answered.”
 I read and reread this selection many times.

 We live in a world, perhaps humanity is made this way by our cultures and societies, in which answers are what we seek and find.
 While certainly, we would want answers, conclusions, discoveries, of the sort which would end poverty, crime, diseases, however, the most important answers are the ones which cannot be answered.

 This is a paradox.
 Answers comfort us, direct us, help us find our way in the world.
 However, answers do not lead us to the most important of all truths.
 God, for example, is by definition, one who cannot be fully and completely known.
 The deeper we dig to find knowledge of God the more questions we find.
 It is the same with our existence, our purpose our place in the universe.

 Silence as the answer to life’s biggest questions.
 Many say if you cannot or will not look for the answer then why ask the question?
 It is when we are able to be still and silent in our souls with the greatest questions unanswered that we find the path of wisdom.

-Posted on August 6, 2017, in Contemplative Quotes, Wisdom and tagged #answers, #comfort, #complete, #conclusions, #definition, #direction, #discoveries, #fullyknown, #journey, #paradox, #path, #steps.
+Posted on August 6, 2017, in Mindfulness and tagged #answers, #comfort, #complete, #conclusions, #definition, #direction, #discoveries, #fullyknown, #journey, #paradox, #path, #steps.
 Bookmark the permalink.
 Leave a comment.